tdownie0/music-theor-ease/topics/Website_Setup/ch1.md

-# How To Become A Programmer For Anybody: Website
+# How To Become A Programmer For Anybody: Website Technologies and Setup

 ## Chapter 1: The Rundown